 the result of something that was eaten three to six hours before; this will give you an idea of what could be causing the problem.

 Your baby’s tolerance to the specific food will change as he/she gets

 older and as Baby's system matures.
 ONLY IF your baby has tested positive for a food allergy, it is best to delay giving the problem

 food to your baby before 12 months.
 After this period, you can start to give small amounts of the culprit food to your child.

 What Foods to Avoid while Breastfeeding ~ Those that every Breastfeeding Mom should stay away from

 Foods to Avoid when Breastfeeding

-Avoiding common food allergens (any substance that can cause an allergy), can decrease the risk of your baby developing allergic reactions.
+It was believed that avoiding common food allergens (any substance that can cause an allergy), would decrease the risk of a baby